 Distance from Chicago: 82 miles via I-94W & WI-50 (1 hour 30 minutes)

 If you’re looking for a beautiful and relaxing spot to visit, you can’t go wrong with Lake Geneva, which is just 2 hours from Chicago.
-This charming Wisconsin lakeside town is known for its stunning views, clear blue waters, and friendly residents.
+This charming Wisconsin lakeside town is known for its stunning views, clear blue waters, and friendly residents; no wonder it’s one of the best midwest lake vacation destinations!

 Here are some things to do on your next visit: